 An upper second-class honours degree (or equivalent) in a science or engineering discipline (eg chemistry, physics, biology, biochemistry, materials science or chemical engineering).

 Months of entry

-This interdisciplinary programme will provide you with the skills, knowledge and expertise to become a practitioner in nanoscience, whether in industry or academia.
-As of 2016, all of our graduates have successfully progressed to full-time employment or further study, with just over 50 per cent obtaining PhD places in Bristol and other leading universities worldwide.
+This interdisciplinary programme will provide you with the skills, knowledge and expertise to become a practitioner in functional materials research, whether in industry or academia.
+Our graduates have a strong track record of progressing to full-time employment or further study, with around half obtaining PhD places in Bristol or other leading universities throughout the world.

 Qualification, course duration and attendance options

 - full time12 months

 - Enquiries Team